Drug Price Competition and Patent Term Restoration Act: Background

-In response, the Hatch-Waxman Act was negotiated and enacted.

 Provisions

-Hatch-Waxman amended the Federal Food, Drug, and Cosmetic Act.
+Hatch–Waxman amended the Federal Food, Drug, and Cosmetic Act.
 Section 505(j) of the Act, codified as 21 U.S.C. § 355(j), outlines the process for pharmaceutical manufacturers to file an Abbreviated New Drug Application (ANDA) for approval of a generic drug by the Food and Drug Administration (FDA).

 The Act gives drug innovators some protection while facilitating and providing incentives for companies to file ANDAs.

 Drug innovators were given protections in two ways.
 First, a new kind of market exclusivity was introduced, by means of a new five-year period of data exclusivity awarded when the FDA approves marketing of a drug that is a new chemical entity; during that period the FDA cannot approve a generic version of the drug.
 This provides market exclusivity for the drug innovator outside of any patent rights.
 Second, the Act allows the life of patents covering a drug to be extended by a portion of the time the drug is under regulatory review by the FDA, ensuring that regulatory review will not unduly consume patent life.
 The Act also requires the drug innovator to give the FDA the numbers of patents it believes cover its drug; the FDA does not evaluate whether the patents cover the drug, but publicly lists them in the Orange Book, and these are the patents the life of which is extended if there are regulatory delays.